What exactly is product management?

 • The flexibility to help you organize any stage in your product management lifecycle—from research, strategy, launch, support, and beyond

-Airtable also has handy product management templates and a full suite of product management solutions to help you manage your next product launch.
+Airtable also has handy product management templates and our product management solution, ProductCentral, can help you manage your next product launch.

 About the author